rizinorg/book/src/analysis/code_analysis.md

 ```

 The most commonly used `ax` commands are `axt` and `axf`, especially as a part of various rz-pipe
 scripts.
-Lets say we see the string in the data or a code section and want to find all places
+Let's say we see the string in the data or a code section and want to find all places
 it was referenced from, we should use `axt`:

 ```